Catalyst Seminar (BSCI 279C / BSCI 279H)

 Much of this course will be online.
-We will use ELMS (http://www.elms.umd.edu/) for readings, videos, assignments, and posting grades.
-Some assignments will be submitted using the Calibrated Peer Review system, while others will be submitted in ELMS.
+We will use ELMS (http://www.elms.umd.edu/) for readings, videos, most assignments, and posting grades.
+We will also be using Interview Stream, a tool offered by the University Career Center.
 For details on how to submit each assignment, see the ELMS Assignments page.

 Class meeting time:

 Much of this class will take place online.
 Your presence in class is required on the following dates: